-Scenario #1: Customers establishing high QoS Connections themselves
+A.1 Scenario #1: Customers establishing high OoS Connections themselves

 The MTA, with sufficient intelligence, can remember past destinations dialed and the destination address, or use some other mechanism to determine the IP address of a destination.
-It can then signal that destination itself (with some cooperation of the other client), and negotiate a high quality-of-service connection via the RSVP mechanism or via the DOCSIS interface for an embedded client.
+It can then signal that destination itself (with some cooperation of the other client), and negotiate a high quality-of-service connection via the DOCSIS interface for an embedded client.
 Since no network agent is used in initiating the session, there will be no billing record produced.
 Prevention of this scenario is done by requiring dynamic authorization at the CMTS; without the authorization the attempt to obtain the high quality-of-service will fail.